Pianomyn/gred/README.md

 ## Concurrency
 Currently using a single producer (directory traversal) and multiple consumer (reading and matching) approach.
-I think this works best for a realistic file system with some files that may be very large and where I/O is the main blocker.

 ## Future Work
 - Handle utf chars in boyer moore bad char table